Skip to content

 • Must be documented and reviewed retrospectively

-• Common triggers: vulnerability remediation, security misconfiguration, platform incidents
+• Common triggers: vulnerability remediation, security misconfiguration, platform incidents, LLM provider security events

 4. Change Process